Inseparable local uniformization: Simultaneous local log uniformization of Abhyankar valuations

 Finally, we drop our assumption on $K$.
 Anyway, $K$ is a finite extension of an Abhyankar field $L$ with separable $\tilL$ (for example, take $L=k(B)$ for an Abhyankar basis $B$ of $K$).
-Since, it suffices to verify the assertion of the Theorem for any finite extension of $K$, we can enlarge $K$ so that $K/L$ is normal.
-If $F$ is the maximal separable extension of $L$ in $K$ and $L'$ is the fixed field of a $p$-Sylow subgroup $G\subset\Gal_{F/L}$ then $[L':L]$ is prime to $p$ and $[K:L']=[K:F][F:L']$ is a power of $p$ because $K/F$ is purely inseparable and the Galois group of $F/L'$ is $G$.
-Since $[L':L]$ is prime to $p$, its divisor $[\tilL':\tilL]$ is prime to $p$, and we can replace $L$ with $L'$ so that $\tilL$ is still separable over $k$ and $[K:L]$ becomes a power of $p$.
-Now, we can split $K/L$ to a tower of extensions $L=L_0\subset L_1\subset\dots\subset L_n=K$ of degree $p$.
+It suffices to verify the assertion of the theorem for a finite valued extension of $K$.
+It follows from the Galois theory of valued fields that after enlarging $K$ we can split the extension $K/L$ as $K/L_s/L_t/L$ where the extension $L_t/L$ is tame, the extension $L_s/L_t$ is Galois and totally wildly ramified (and hence is of degree $p^n$) and the extension $K/L_s$ is purely inseparable.
+Since $\tilL_t$ is separable over $\tilL$, it is separable also over $k$ and we can safely replace $L$ with $L_t$.
+We have achieved the situation when the extension $K/L$ is normal of degree $p^n$, and it follows from the theories of $p$-groups and inseparable extensions that $K/L$ splits into a tower $L=L_0\subset L_1\subset\dots\subset L_n=K$ of extensions of degree $p$.
 By the particular case proved above there exists a finite purely inseparable extension $l_1/k$ such that $\wt{l_1L_1}$ is separable over $l_1$.
 Applying the same argument once again, we find $l_2/l_1$ such that $\wt{l_2L_2}$ is separable over $l_2$, so we can proceed inductively until $l=l_n$ is found. \end{proof}

-\begin{cor} If $K$ is an Abhyankar valued field over $k$ and $L_1\.
-L_n$ are finite valued $K$-fields then there exists a finite purely inseparable extension $K'/K$ such that each residue field $\wt{K'L_i}$ is separable over $\tilK'$. \end{cor} \begin{proof} The assertion of the Corollary is independent of $k$, so we can replace it with a field $k(B_F)\subset K$ for an Abhyankar basis $B=B_F\sqcup B_E$ of $K$ (recall that $k(B_F)$ is trivially valued).
-For the new choice of $k$ we achieve that $\tilK$ and $\tilL_i$'s are finite over $k$, so the assertion of the Corollary follows from the Theorem: find finite and purely inseparable extension $l/k(B_F)$ such that all extensions $\wt{lL_i}/l$ are separable and set $K'=lK$. \end{proof}